rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 Its purpose is practical:

 > show how a very small, controlled, semi-auto repair flow should work
 > without pretending that full autonomous repair already exists.

 This file does **not** define a production repair engine.

 It defines something much narrower and safer:

 > a first demo-ready specification for local, inspectable, reversible,
-> validation-aware semi-auto repair behavior.
+> validation-aware, rollback-aware semi-auto repair behavior.

 This document should be read together with: